RAMJIJAISWAL97/Content-and-Semantic-based-Search-Engine-for-finding-similar-Questions/README.md

 # Content-and-Semantic-based-Search-Engine-for-finding-similar-Questions
+This is a Search Engine developed using Elastic Search and TensorFlow pre-trained Model which gives top most 15 similar questions to the Query within a second from pool of Question Dataset.

+This project helps to search similar questions to the given question.

+----> Model is trained in two ways: 1.
+Simple search based on similar words.
+2. Semantic Search based on cosine distance between two sentence vectors.

+For the purpose of cosine distance and vectorization, Elastic search is used.

 To run these files you need to connect with Elastic Search Engine running and connection withy that. you can use Docker if you feel problem to resolve incomparibility Problem It also required RAM space more that 4GB and internet connection because it require to download pre trained tensor flow model to perform sementic search Query.\n\n\n